 NeoGraft hair transplants require manual alignment, which if done incorrectly, can produce unnatural and unsatisfactory results.
 The grafts can be extracted without any consistency or pattern by someone who isn’t skilled enough.

-In NeoGraft hair transplant, the potential for human error is greater for those who aren’t medical professionals.
+In NeoGraft, the potential for human error is greater for those who aren’t medical professionals.
 As this is the practice with most clinics offering this procedure, this does make it risky.

 In manual FUE, surgeons are required to be extremely precise while observing the highest level of care.
 In the absence of a trusted medical surgeon, your hair transplant results are likely not good enough.